bitnobi/BitnobiMar2019Pilot/Configuring-Federated-Bitnobi.md

-Federated Botnobi servers allows a Bitnobi user logged into one Bitnobi server (Originating Bitnobi) to create a workflow that can merge data from one or more Remote Bitnobi servers with access controlled through policies.
+Federated Bitnobi servers allows a Bitnobi user logged into one Bitnobi server (Originating Bitnobi) to create a workflow that can merge data from one or more Remote Bitnobi servers with access controlled through policies.
 An example of such a configuration is below:

 [[images/bitnobi-federation-configuration-1.png]]